raspgot/Contact-Form-PHP/README.md

 $subject = sanitize($_POST['subject']) ?? '';
 ```

-3. Include them in the email body and validation.
+3. Include them in the email body and validation

 ---